GhaidaSenani/GhaidaSenani.github.io/_posts/2019-09-18-Predict College Tuition and Fees.markdown

 ![flow]({{site.url}}/assets/img/flow.png)

 ### Step 1 : Web Scraping
 In this step, Selenium used to extract data from Times Higher Education.
-Scraped three tables which are: World University Rankings, US  College Rankings, and Japan University Rankings.
+I scraped three tables, which are: World University Rankings, US  College Rankings, and Japan University Rankings.
 #### Some Features:
 + Citations
 + Engagement